 The plan should be one or two pages in length and include the level of effort associated with meeting archiving requirements.

-Page 19 of 29 O-NIJ-2021-45005 Note that recipients are strongly encouraged to submit required data sets at least 90 days before the end of the period of performance.
+Note that recipients are strongly encouraged to submit required data sets at least 90 days before the end of the period of performance.